rameshv29/amazon-bedrock-agentcore-samples/02-use-cases/02-DB-performance-analyzer/README.md

 Once set up, you can use the DB Performance Analyzer through Amazon Q:

-1. Open Amazon Q in your IDE
+1. Open Amazon Q CLI in your command prompt `q chat`
-2. Select the "db-performance-analyzer" agent
+2. It will load the "db-performance-analyzer" agent
 3. Ask questions about database performance, such as:
    - "Analyze slow queries in my production database"
    - "Check for connection management issues in dev environment"